This festive list of Christmas tree lighting events was sponsored by Ghirardelli Square in San Francisco.

-I have such romantic ideas about public Christmas tree lightings.
+I love the idea of a public Christmas tree lighting.
 In my imagination, the children are bundled up all cozy and snug from a chilly evening staying up a bit past bedtime; we all countdown to the ignition; we celebrate a glorious sight.
 Twinkling Christmas Magic!

-Pick your lighting-up ceremony — or ceremonies — based on how easy it is for you to get there and be prepared with a back-up plan for bored, hungry, confused kids who need the potty at the worst moments.
+These events are often crowded and my small children are too short to see anything.
+Choose a family-friendly Christmas tree lighting-up ceremony — or ceremonies — based on how easy it is for you to get there or the wonderful other activities, then be prepared with a back-up plan for bored, hungry, confused kids who need the potty at the worst moments.
 Ice skating nearby?
 Perfect.
 A holiday cocoa?
-That's what they wanted to do in the first place!
-Some of these events offer crowds and chaos mixed with Christmas magic like a carriage ride.
+Yes!
+Some of these events offer extra Christmas magic like a carriage ride.
 How to choose?

 I offer you these tree lighting ceremonies in chronological order.
 Tell me which ones you've visited!No Events

 There are many wonderful events this time of year for families, and you can probably hit more than one, even with a three-year old clutching your leg and begging for a cookie.